Fattoush

 Ingredients

-• 2-3 tbsp olive oil
+• 2-3 Tbsp olive oil

-• 2 medium (c.
-250 g) tomatoes, cut into chunks
+• 250 g tomato, (c.
+2 medium), cut into chunks

-• 3 small cucumbers (c.
-250 g), cut into chunks
+• 100 g small radishes, (c.
+3–4), cut into chunks

-• 3 spring onions, sliced thinly
+• 3 spring onions (green onions/scallions), sliced thinly

-• 12-15 stalks flat leaf parsley (c.
-30 g), leaves only, roughly chopped
+• 30 g flat leaf parsley, leaves only, roughly chopped

-• 4-5 stalks mint (c.
-12 g) mint, leaves only, finely sliced
+• 10 g mint, leaves only, finely sliced

-• 2 tbsp lemon juice
+• 2 Tbsp lemon juice

-• 4 tbsp extra virgin olive oil (I use a mild variety)
+• 4 Tbsp extra virgin olive oil, I use a mild variety

 • 2 tsp sumac, plus extra to garnish